QR codes - the key to scaling Connected TV ads on YouTube

 This year, we're working to break down the success of QR codes, pivoted by vertical, platform, and seasonality.
 And for now, we’d like to invite you to experiment.

 Start incorporating QR codes into your ads on YouTube, and any other CTV/OTT platform and you’ll see your campaigns scale as you transform the channel from brand awareness to performance.
-Learn how to track QR codes here, and more about setting up CTV campaigns here.
+Learn how to track QR codes here, and more about how to turn CTV into a performance channel with our CTV AdVision solution here.